Synthird/trigonometric-reciprocal-identities/README.md

 ### trigReciprocal.cot(double number) | Returns a double

-Returns the cotangent of a double in radians
+Returns the cotangent of a double in radians.

 ```Java
 trigReciprocal.cot(1); // Returns 0.6420926159343306 radians as a double